bwp91/homebridge-govee/.github/ISSUE_TEMPLATE/new-issue.md

 ### Please paste any relevant logs below.
 <!-- ABOUT LOGS
-   → More thorough logging can be seen by enabling 'Debug Logging' and
-     ...'Request & Response Logging' in the plugin settings.
+   → More logging can enabled with 'Debug Logging' in the plugin settings.
    → If you are posting an error then it is helpful for me to also see
-     ...the previous few lines as this can show the cause of the error.
+     the previous few lines as this can show the cause of the error.
-   → Please enter the logs between the two ``` lines below so that
+   → Please enter the logs between the two ``` lines below so that the
-     ...the logs are formatted in a way which is easier to read.
+     logs are formatted in a way which is easier to read.
 -->

 ```